tw-in-js/twind/docs/architecture.md

 > convert css object into css declarations with precedence and hash

+## Selector Ordering

+> This section describes the internal ordering of the generated CSS rules.

+Twind creates, except for a few exceptions, one CSS rule with a single class as selector per directive.
+This means they have all the same specificity.

+> If two declarations have the same weight, origin, and specificity, the latter specified wins.

+Some directives depend on each other.
+For example the [`via-<color>`](https://tailwindcss.com/docs/gradient-color-stops#middle-color) must be declared after the [`from-<color>`](https://tailwindcss.com/docs/gradient-color-stops#from-color) directive.
+As a result twind has to ensure that all CSS rules are in a specific order.

+The following rules apply to deterministically sort the injected CSS rules:

+- media queries are sorted in a mobile first manner using the `min-width` value
+- dark mode rules
+- other at-rules - based on `-:;,#(` counting
+- pseudo classes and variants are sorted in the following order: `first`, `last`, `odd`, `even`, `link`, `visited`, `empty`, `checked`, `group-hover`, `group-focus`, `focus-within`, `hover`, `focus`, `focus-visible`, `active`, `disabled`, others - meaning that `active` overrides `focus` and `hover` for example (see [When do the :hover, :focus, and :active pseudo-classes apply?](https://bitsofco.de/when-do-the-hover-focus-and-active-pseudo-classes-apply/#orderofstyleshoverthenfocusthenactive)
+- greatest precedence of properties (ignoring vendor prefixed and custom properties) based on `-` counting - shorthand properties are inserted first eg longhand properties override shorthands.
+- number of declarations (descending) - this allows single declaration styles to overwrite styles from multi declaration styles

 ### Inject

 > insert CSSRules into the enviroment returning a string with class names